News

 August 9, 2015 by Shannon

-Connect Australian Catholic University Faculty Page Research Gate Page Google Scholar Page LinkedIn Twitter Richard M. Ryan, Ph.D., is a Professor at the Institute for Positive Psychology & Education at Australian Catholic University, North Sydney and Professor Emeritus in Psychology at the University of Rochester.
-Ryan is a clinical psychologist and co-developer of Self-Determination Theory, one of the leading theories of human...
+Connect Australian Catholic University Faculty Page Research Gate Page Google Scholar Page LinkedIn Twitter Media/Speaking Inquires email CSDT Richard M. Ryan, Ph.D., is a Professor at the Institute for Positive Psychology & Education at the Australian Catholic University, North Sydney, where he has been acknowledged by The Australian as one of Australia’s top researchers listing him on the...

 Continue Reading